Benjamin Farjeon: Life

 Farjeon was born in London to Dinah Levy and Jacob Farjeon, Orthodox Jews.
 He was raised in Whitechapel and had no formal secular education.

 At 14, he entered the office of the Nonconformist, a Christian journal, to learn the printing trade.
-He broke away from the strict faith of his father and in 1854 emigrated to Australia.
+In 1854 he emigrated to Australia.
 During the voyage he was moved from steerage to cabin class because he had produced some numbers of a ship newspaper, the Ocean Record.

 Farjeon worked as a gold miner in Victoria (Australia), started a newspaper, then went to New Zealand in 1861.
 He settled in Dunedin, working as a journalist on the Otago Daily Times, edited by Julius Vogel, of which he became manager and sub-editor.

 Farjeon began writing novels and plays, as a self-confessed disciple of Dickens, whose attention he managed to catch.
 In his novel Grif: A story of Australian life, for example, he modelled the Melbourne street Arab Grif on Jo in Bleak House.
 In 1868, he returned to Britain and lived in London in the Adelphi Theatre.

 Over the next 35 years, Farjeon produced nearly 60 novels.
 Many of his works were illustrated by his long-time friend Nicholas Chevalier.

 Benjamin Farjeon died in Hampstead on 23 July 1903, aged 65.